conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 ## Policies

-**Policies** define which *Rules* you want to apply, and where (the topics or prefixes) you want to apply them to.
+A Policy is made up of Rules that are applied to topics/prefixes.

-You're then able to configure actions on the Policy which take effect when a Rule in the Policy is violated by a message in one of your target topics.
+Once created, Policies can be assigned [actions](#actions) to take effect when certain criteria is met (e.g., a Rule in the Policy is violated).

-On each Policy's detail page you can see its description, Rules, targets, the number of messages evaluated and the number of violations since the Policy was created.
-From this page you can also enable (and disable) actions for the Policy.
+The Policy's detail page shows its description, linked Rules, targets, the number of messages evaluated and the number of violations since the Policy was created.
+You can also enable (and disable) actions for the Policy from this page.

 The Policies page lists your Policies with their actions and targets.

 ### Actions

-The available actions for a policy are:
+The available actions to enable for a Policy are:

-- **Report**: produce events into the Policy's history logs when violations occur
+- **Report**: when violations occur, log these as events in the Policy's history
-- **Block**: prevent the processing or transmission of data
+- **Block**: when a violation occurs, prevent data from being processing or transmission

-Policies created through the Console UI do not have any actions enabled by default.
-If there are any additional actions you'd like to see, please [get in touch](https://support.conduktor.io/hc/en-gb/requests/new?ticket_form_id=17438365654417).
+By default, Policies created using the Console UI don't have any actions enabled.
+You have to complete the Policy creation first and then enable the required actions.If there are any additional actions you'd like to see, please [get in touch](https://support.conduktor.io/hc/en-gb/requests/new?ticket_form_id=17438365654417).

 ### Create a Policy